 Airport parking comparison tool, Parkat, provide an excellent guide to travelling if you have a disability or restricted mobility.
 The guide has been created to inform and advise you about the services available to make your journey as easy and pleasurable as possible.

 - Wear loose, comfortable clothes.

-- Consider buying flight socks (compression stockings) as research has shown they can reduce the risk of DVT and leg swelling during flights of four hours and more.
+- Flight socks (compression stockings) may reduce the risk of leg swelling during flights of four hours or more.
 However, they must be the right size and worn correctly.